 Northwest of Seoul just by the border of North Korea rests Paju.
 Paju has an observatory that over looks North Korea.
 Catch a glimpse inside North Korea via binoculars.
 A perfect alternative for those who don’t wanna do the DMZ tour.

-When you’re down enjoy an ice cold draft beer at the nearby English Village.
+When you’re down, enjoy an ice cold draft beer at the nearby English Village.
 Where everyone is encouraged to speak English!
 All the activities in Paju make it one of the best things to do in Korea.

-NamhaeAnother island off the south coast of Korea.
+Another island off the south coast of Korea.
 Opt to stay at a seaside pension during this wonderful weekend getaway.
 You also can enjoy the art village, beautiful rice terraces, the beach, a German village, and an American village!

 Most temples in Korea are situated in the mountains and offer a gorgeous view.
 We did our templestay at Beopjusa Temple in the Sogni mountains, although there really are TONS of other temples to choose from to have this experience.
 Check out the templestay English website for other locations.

 Head down south to the picturesque Boseong tea fields and try green tea and our favorite, green tea ice cream.
 You can also head to Yulpo Beach from here or Damyang’s Bamboo Garden.

-Gyeryongsan National Park
+23. Hike up Gyeryongsan National Park

 Sip on some of the local chestnut makgeolli and hike through the gorgeous mountains of Gyeryongsan.
 While hiking check out the pagoda, temples, multiple peaks, and waterfall along the way.

 Korea has crazy tides and every year the sea parts and you can walk on water in this particular area.
 Stay at a local pension and enjoy the countryside, don’t forget to check out the famous Jindo dogs!

-JejuThis list wouldn’t be complete without Jeju.
-Jeju is considered to be the Hawaii of Korea.
+This list of the best things to do in Korea wouldn’t be complete without Jeju.
+Jeju is considered to be the Korean Hawaii.
 This volcanic island has plenty to do and is probably best spent on a long weekend trip.
 Check out the natural beauty this place has to offer by hiking Hallasan (Korea’s highest peak) or explore the Olle Trail.

 Taebaeksan is another gorgeous mountain range on the east coast of Korea.
 Taebaek is great place to visit in the spring when the azaleas are in full bloom as well in the winter when they hold their annual Ice Festival.